NVIDIA/hpc-container-maker/RECIPES.md

 ### hdf5

-The `hdf5` building block down configures, builds, and installs the [HDF5](http://www.hdfgroup.org) component.
+The `hdf5` building block downloads, configures, builds, and installs the [HDF5](http://www.hdfgroup.org) component.
 Depending on the parameters, the source will be downloaded from the web (default) or copied from a source directory in the local build context.